 And it is understandable.
-Sticking with what is known can seem a safer option than ripping out a tried-and-tested system of record and replacing it with something new.
+Sticking with what is known can seem a safer option than ripping out a tried-and-tested system, and replacing it with something new.
 There is a fear of the unknown.

 At some point the wheels will come off.
-And not only does staying put on legacy create all sorts of hidden costs and risks to the business, but it also prevents organizations taking advantage of the many cost, flexibility and efficiency benefits of modern cloud-based software.
+And not only does staying put on legacy create all sorts of hidden costs and risks to the business.
+It also prevents organizations taking advantage of the many cost, flexibility and efficiency benefits of modern cloud-based software.